Tests for quantum contextuality in terms of $q$-entropies

 We now consider $q$-entropic inequalities in the more realistic cases with detector inefficiencies.
-The writers of Ref. \cite{rchtf12} considered these cases with respect to Bell inequalities with the Shannon entropies.
+The writers of Ref. \cite{rchtf12} considered these cases for inequalities with the Shannon entropies.
 It is convenient to rewrite Eq. (\ref{comb5}) without conditional entropies.
 Using Eq. (\ref{chrl}), we have $H_{q}(X_{j}|X_{j+1})=H_{q}(X_{j},X_{j+1})-H_{q}(X_{j+1})$.
-Hence, the formula (\ref{comb5}) leads to
+Then the formula (\ref{comb5}) gives

 Due to detector inefficiencies, we obtain somewhat altered probability distributions.
-Hence, calculated entropies will correspondingly differ from the entropies involved in Eq. (\ref{ac015}).
-The formulation (\ref{ac015}) itself pertains to the inefficiency-free detection, when $\eta=1$.
-In the single-detector model, probabilities are expressed by Eqs. (\ref{pretx}) and (\ref{pret0}) for the two-observable distribution and by Eq. (\ref{pret0m}) for the single-observable one.
+Hence, calculated entropies will somehow differ from the entropies involved in Eq. (\ref{ac015}).
+The inequality (\ref{ac015}) itself pertains to the inefficiency-free case, when $\eta=1$.
+In the single-detector model, probabilities are given by Eqs. (\ref{pretx}) and (\ref{pret0}) for the two-observable distribution and by Eq. (\ref{pret0m}) for the single-observable distribution.
 By $H_{q}^{(\eta)}(X_{j},X_{j+1})$ and $H_{q}^{(\eta)}(X_{j})$, we denote the actual $q$-entropies calculated with such distributions.
 If the inequality (\ref{ac015}) is valid, then the actual entropies satisfy the same formula, namely

 Indeed, from Eq. (\ref{rlem0}) we immediately write